What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Data Recovery and Restoration

-After an attack, you need to restore your systems and data.
+After an attack, you'll need to restore your systems and data.
 This coverage pays for the cost of recovering, restoring, or recreating data and software that was damaged, destroyed, or corrupted during a cyber incident.

 This includes the cost of IT labor, replacement software licenses, and the painstaking process of rebuilding systems from backups (or from scratch if backups were also compromised).
 For agencies running complex tech stacks with multiple client environments, restoration costs can escalate quickly.
+And while you're focused on getting systems back online, there's another threat that may be complicating the picture β a ransom demand sitting in your inbox.

 Ransomware and Cyber Extortion

-Ransomware coverage pays for extortion demands — the ransom itself (if your insurer approves payment, which is increasingly rare) and the costs associated with responding to extortion threats.
+Ransomware coverage pays for extortion demands β the ransom itself (if your insurer approves payment, which is increasingly rare) and the costs associated with responding to extortion threats.
 This includes hiring negotiators, which most insurers provide through their incident response panels.

 Crisis Management and Public Relations

 Coverage for crisis management and PR services typically ranges from $10,000 to $250,000 depending on your policy limits and the severity of the incident.
 For a digital agency whose entire business depends on trust and reputation, this coverage can be the difference between surviving an incident and losing your client base.
+Building on the reputational response, there's also a legal obligation you'll need to address β notifying everyone whose data was compromised.

 Notification Costs